lanaelsanyoura/DLaaS-Getting-StartedTutorial/README.md

 ## How can I run code on IBM Cloud [Watson Studio](https://www.ibm.com/cloud/watson-studio)?

 Here are the setup steps to to use the Machine Learing (ML) service.
-**NB: These steps use a Command Line Interface (CLI).
+**Note: These steps use a Command Line Interface (CLI).
 There is an alternative browser used interface**

 What we will do as a one time Setup: